idakhiavi/idakhiavi.github.io/_posts/2025-08-15-Plates, Palettes, and the Art of Edible Color.md

 A charcuterie board is my canvas.
 Cured reds from chorizo, pale golds of aged cheddar, bruised purples from figs, the deep green of olives—each one a pigment.
 I find myself matching, clashing, softening, sharpening.
 It’s not just food; it’s an argument in color, texture, and form.

 Like Schiele’s portraits, I want tension on the plate.
 Like Munch’s skies, I want mood in the spread.
-It’s fleeting art, gone in the time it takes for hands to reach across the table—but in that moment, it lives, fully.
+It’s fleeting art, gone in the time it takes for hands to reach across the table, but in that moment, it lives, fully.

 #culinaryart #monch #egonSchiele